 |

-Bognor Regis and Selsey Bognor Regis is a popular holiday resort in the traditional English style.
-The town claims to be the sunniest place in the UK with the greatest number of sunshine hours!
-It has good access form the A27 the main south coast through route.
-For details of Bognor Regis Hotels and Holidays, Guest Houses, Cottages and Attractions.
-Go to Bognor Regis Hotels Guest Houses and Cottages The town was a quiet fishing village until it was 'discovered' by Sir Richard Hotham in the 1780s who thought that it would be an excellent location for a spa. he bought a large area of land and developed it for that purpose.
+For details of Bognor Regis Hotels and Holidays, Guest Houses, Cottages and to visit Attractions.
+Go to Bognor Regis Hotels Guest Houses and Cottages The town was a quiet fishing village until it was 'discovered' by Sir Richard Hotham in the 1780s who thought that it would be an excellent location for a spa.
+He bought a large area of land and developed it for that purpose.
 Development of the resort has continued through the years and it achieved its royal accolade - Regis - in 1929 when George V popped down for a few days.
 Today there are many attractions for the tourist and plenty to keep children amused as well.
 The beach is sandy, clean and long so space is not a problem.
 There is an attractive pier as well to keep you amused.
+Local fishermen still operate from the beach and fresh fish is sometimes available fro the boats.

 Selsey